 - Price your items competitively and monitor what your competitors are doing

 - Be sure to crunch your numbers, in some cases using standard FBA may be more cost-effective, depending on the price and weight of your product as well as the order size

 - A/B test various products to see if switching to Small and Light hurts your overall sessions and conversions for a specific product

 - If you typically sell your products in a pack, adopt having a single pack option so you can test selling a single unit in Small and Light

-Amazon's Small and Light program is an accommodating solution for brands who sell small, lightweight, and inexpensive products.
-Whether small and light products are the livelihood of your business, or you're looking to extend and diversify your product offerings, the FBA Small and Light program can be a cost-effective fulfillment option for many sellers.
+Amazon’s Small and Light program is an accommodating solution for brands that sell small, lightweight, and inexpensive products.
+Whether small and light products are the livelihood of your business, or you’re looking to extend and diversify your product offerings, the FBA Small and Light program can be a cost-effective fulfillment option for many sellers.